wasabipesto/themis/README.md

 You should see a few sample markets and data points, with total counts for each.

+The extract tool is designed to be safe to run multiple times.
+It will only overwrite items in the market table, and it will update items if they already exist.
+You can even run it while the download is in-progress to extract what's available.

 ## Step 4.
 Creating and processing groups

 TODO: Incomplete.